awadiagne/school-app/README.md

 # SchoolApp
 This project creates an app management for a school.
+This front end is outdated.
+Check https://github.com/awadiagne/school-app-front.git for the latest front end code

 ## Development server